-One of the arguments in favor of a prosodic component in the grammar (rather than subsuming prosody in the syntactic component) is the fact that prosody is not fully isomorphic with syntax (Nespor and Sandler, 1999; Sandler and Lillo-Martin, 2006; Sandler 2009a).
+One of the arguments in favor of a prosodic component in the grammar (rather than subsuming prosody in the syntactic component) is the fact that prosody is not fully isomorphic with syntax (Nespor and Vogel, 1986; Nespor and Sandler, 1999; Sandler et al., 2011; Sandler and Lillo-Martin, 2006).
 Some examples of non-isomorphism in sign language have been shown in the sources cited with respect to constituent boundaries.
 But there is also non-isomorphism with respect to intonation.
-While certain facial expressions are typically associated with syntactic structures such as yes/no or wh-questions, these can be replaced by different expressions if the pragmatics require exclamatory, rhetorical, or other intonation, even though the syntactic structure remains the same.
+While certain facial expressions are typically associated with syntactic structures such as yes/no or wh-questions, these can be replaced by different expressions if the pragmatics require exclamatory, rhetorical, or other intonation, regardless of syntactic structure.
+An example of nonisomorphism between intonation and syntactic structure is choice questions.
+In ISL (as in English, Pierrehumbert and Hirschberg, 1990), questions such as, 'Do you want vanilla ice cream or chocolate?' are characterized by yes/no question intonation on the first conjunct only, although syntactically the whole sentence is a question.
+Furthermore, a sentence that is syntactically a question may feature a different, non-question intonational display.
 The content of the particular intonational array selected for a given string is determined pragmatically rather than syntactically.
+The issue of the relationship between prosody and syntax in our data is broached in section 8.1.

-To sum up, pragmatic function, cooccurrence with intonational phrases, and lack of strict isomorphism with syntactic structures are all compatible with the claim that facial expression is the intonation of sign languages, both functionally and distributionally.
+To sum up, pragmatic function, co-occurrence with intonational phrases, and lack of strict isomorphism with syntactic structures are all compatible with the claim that facial expression is the intonation of sign languages, both functionally and distributionally.

-1.3.
+2.3.
 Alignment

-One of the features of the phonetic cues of prosody sketched above that gives weight to the view that they form a prosodic system is the fact that they are temporally aligned at prosodic boundaries -- the most salient of which is the intonational phrase boundary - as can be seen in Figure 1.
+One of the features of the phonetic cues of prosody sketched above that gives weight to the view that they form a prosodic system is the fact that they are temporally aligned at prosodic boundaries - the most salient of which is the intonational phrase boundary.

-Alignment of intonation, manual rhythm, and head and body position within prosodic constituents not only lends salience through redundancy to the signal, it also suggests a linguistic system that is discrete.
-In established sign languages like ISL and ASL, linguistic facial expressions align with the text (i.e., with manual rhythmic cues), while affective or paralinguistic facial expressions do not, as explained above.
+Alignment of intonation, manual timing, and head and body position within prosodic constituents not only lends salience through redundancy to the signal, it also suggests a linguistic system that is discrete.
+In established sign languages like ISL and ASL, linguistic facial expressions align with the text (i.e., with manual timing cues to constituent boundaries), while affective or paralinguistic facial expressions do not, as explained above.

-1.4.
+2.4.
 Interim summary and generality of the analysis across sign languages

-A prosodic system, then, is realized by different cues by different parts of the body co-occurring with each other in particular ways.
+A prosodic system, then, is realized by an array of cues signaled by different parts of the body co-occurring with each other in particular ways.
 As pointed out above, linguistic facial expressions tend to span a prosodic constituent, unlike emotional facial expressions, which do not coincide neatly with constituents.
 Head tilts (right or left) also typically characterize a whole constituent.
 In contrast, where head movements up and down occur, they are associated with boundaries: up with the initial prosodic boundary, and down with the final boundary.
-Head/ torso leans forward and backward are also associated with boundaries.
+Head/torso leans forward and backward are also associated with boundaries.
 In sum, up and down or back and forth movements of the head or torso tend to occur at the beginning or end of a prosodic unit, while upper face articulations and head tilts to one side typically span the whole prosodic constituent.
 As we shall see, in a new sign language formed in an insulated community, coordination and alignment of these features is one of the properties of prosody that has not yet self-organized in the early stages of a language.

-2. Al-Sayyid Bedouin Sign Language
+3. Al-Sayyid Bedouin Sign Language